pedes/mule-streaming-large-file/README.md

 -Xms512M
 ```

-The mule app has only 512MB of Heap/Memory available, so the CSV file exceeds the space and now it's processed as a stream.
+ 	> Forces mule app to have 512MB of Heap/Memory available, so the CSV file exceeds the space.

-### Sample Data
+## Sample Data
 Download zip archive under https://www3.stats.govt.nz/2018census/Age-sex-by-ethnic-group-grouped-total-responses-census-usually-resident-population-counts-2006-2013-2018-Censuses-RC-TA-SA2-DHB.zip

 Use the data.csv file, 857MB of size, place it within the origin directory to be processed.

-### Trigger the stream
+## Run the Mule App
-Send a HTTP GET request to http://localhost:8081/stream
+Trigger the stream by sending a HTTP GET request to ```http://localhost:8081/stream```

 ### Further Reading & References
 - More on HTTP-based streaming: https://gist.github.com/CMCDragonkai/6bfade6431e9ffb7fe88